Colonoscopy with Suprep

 You MUST drink two (2) more 16-ounce containers of clear liquid of your choice over the next 1 hour.

-If your procedure is before 11am: please complete the second dose at 8pm.
-If your procedure is after 11am: complete the first dose at 5pm and the second dose at 5am.
+If your procedure is before 11am, take the first dose of prep at 12pm, then the second dose at 8pm the day before your exam.
+If your procedure is at or after 11am, take the first dose at 8pm the day before your exam and the second dose at 5am on the day of your procedure.

 DAY OF THE PROCEDURE: